History of Spain: Spain within the European Union (1993–present)

-With the financial crisis and high unemployment, Spain is now suffering from a combination of continued illegal immigration paired with a massive emigration of workers, forced to seek employment elsewhere under the EU's "Freedom of Movement", with an estimated 700,000, or 1.5% of total population, leaving the country between 2008 and 2013.
+With the financial crisis and high unemployment, Spain suffered from a combination of continued illegal immigration paired with a massive emigration of workers, forced to seek employment elsewhere under the EU's "Freedom of Movement", with an estimated 700,000, or 1.5% of total population, leaving the country between 2008 and 2013.

 Spain is ranked as a middle power able to exert modest regional influence.
 It has a small voice in international organizations; it is not part of the G8 and participates in the G20 only as a guest.
 Spain is part of the G6 (EU).